isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-3d-scatterplots.md

 ---
 description: A 3D Scatter Plot graphs the elements of a data dimension (such as Days or Referral Site) on a three-dimensional grid where the x, y, and z axes represent various metrics.
-seo-description: A 3D Scatter Plot graphs the elements of a data dimension (such as Days or Referral Site) on a three-dimensional grid where the x, y, and z axes represent various metrics.
-seo-title: 3D Scatter Plots
 solution: Analytics
 title: 3D Scatter Plots
 topic: Data workbench